-These calculations are made excluding assets ineligible for the SRI label.
-The non-financial rating of issuers, which applies to all asset classes, is based on four pillars allowing for a pragmatic and differentiating analysis:
+These calculations are made excluding non-eligible assets within the meaning of the SRI label.

+The extra-financial rating of issuers, which applies to all asset classes, is based on four pillars enabling a pragmatic and differentiating analysis:

-- Responsible governance: this pillar aims to assess the organisation and effectiveness of powers within each issuer (e.g. for companies, assessing the balance of powers, executive remuneration, business ethics or tax practices). - Sustainable management of resources: this pillar makes it possible, for example, to study the environmental impacts and human capital of each issuer (e.g. quality of working conditions, management of relations with suppliers). - Energy transition: this pillar makes it possible, for example, to assess each issuer's strategy in favour of the energy transition (e.g. greenhouse gas reduction approach, response to long-term issues). - Territorial development: this pillar makes it possible, for example, to analyse each issuer's strategy for access to basic services.
-No reference index has been designated with the aim of achieving the environmental or social characteristics promoted by the Fund. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? - Average ESG rating of the Fund - Average ESG rating of the filtered investment universe - · Carbon intensity of the Fund - · Carbon intensity of the investment universe - Holding at least 10% sustainable investments
+- Responsible governance: this pillar aims to assess the organisation and effectiveness of powers within each issuer (for example, for companies: to evaluate the balance of powers, executive remuneration, business ethics or tax practices). - Sustainable management of resources: this pillar makes it possible, for example, to study the environmental impacts and human capital of each issuer (e.g. quality of working conditions, management of relations with suppliers). - Energy transition: this pillar makes it possible, for example, to assess each issuer's energy transition strategy (e.g. greenhouse gas reduction approach, response to long-term issues). - Territorial development: this pillar makes it possible, for example, to analyse each issuer's strategy for access to basic services.

+No reference index has been designated with the aim of achieving the environmental or social characteristics promoted by the Fund.

+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

+- Average ESG rating of the fund

+- Average ESG rating of the filtered investment universe

+- Carbon intensity of the fund

+- Carbon intensity of the investment universe

+- Proportion of sustainable investments

-These calculations are made excluding assets ineligible for the SRI label.
+These calculations are made excluding non-eligible assets within the meaning of the SRI label.